Kingdom-Coders/aaiv-app/README.md

 5. npm run dev

-You need to npm i in two seperate directories because the frontend and backend both have different dependencies
+You need to npm i in two seperate directories because the frontend and backend both have different dependencies You also will receive the .env file seperately because of security reasons and we only want it on your local device